larson-group/clubb_release/Readme.txt

 3. $ ../bin/jacobian

 ************************************************************************
-*                         Overview of the code                         *
+*                     Overview of the HOC code                         *
 ************************************************************************

+For a detailed description of the model code see:

+``A PDF-Based Model for Boundary Layer Clouds.
+Part I:
+  Method and Model Description'' Golaz, et al. (2002) JAS, Vol. 59, pp. 3540--3551.

+See also the hoc_v2.2_tuner/doc/hoc_eqns.pdf file in the CVS repository for finer details on how the discretization was done.

-This code tunes certain parameters in a one-dimensional boundary layer cloud parameterization (``hoc''), to best fit large-eddy simulation output.
-The optimization technique is the simplex algorithm, as implemented in _Numerical Recipes_ (amoeba.f90).
+The tuner code tunes certain parameters in a one-dimensional boundary layer cloud parameterization (``hoc''), to best fit large-eddy simulation output.
+The optimization technique is the downhill-simplex method of Needler and Mead, as implemented in _Numerical Recipes In Fortran 90_ (amoeba.f90).
 The parameterization is called as a subroutine ( hoc_model() ) with parameter values as input.

 The code is highly flexible.
 One can vary the cases (bomex, fire, arm, or atex) to match; the variables to match (cloud fraction, liquid water, third moment of vertical velocity, etc.); the altitude and times over which to match these variables; and the parameters to tune (C1, beta, etc.).

 The code is written in Fortran 90/95 and executed by a bash runscript.
-On the Microsoft Windows platform this could work using MSYS or Cygwin with G95, but this has not been tested.
+On the Microsoft Windows platform this could work using MSYS or Cygwin with G95, but we have not tested this sort of configuration.

-We use the Portland Group compiler, version 5.2-4 on Redhat EL3.
+We use the Portland Group compiler, version 5.2-4 on Redhat Enterprise 3.

+G95 <http://www.g95.org/> has been tested on SPARC & x86 Solaris,
+x64 & x86 GNU/Linux.

-G95 currently only works -ffast-math off (this is an unsafe optimization) Sun's f95 8.1 and 8.2 on x86 Solaris appears to work for hoc_tuner, but has not been as rigorously tested as pgf90.
+Sun Fortran 8.1 and 8.2 on Solaris works, but has not been as rigorously tested as pgf90.

+Using Intel Fortran 9 we have been able to compile on Linux x86/x64 and Itanium.

-Compaq fortran on Alpha also appears to work.
+HP/Compaq/DEC Fortran on Alpha also appears to work but because future Alpha processor development has ceased it is not extensively tested.

-The GNU fortran compiler (gcc 4.0.x) does not implement the entire Fortran 90 standard yet, and so does not work at all.
+The GNU Fortran compiler (GCC 4.0.x) does not implement the entire Fortran 90 standard yet, and so does not work at all.

+It is important to note that all these compilers use *incompatible* module formats for the .mod files!
+If you want to use different compilers on the same system, you will need to build a different set of mod files for each compiler and use -M or -I to specify their location.

-In order to get similar results on differing architectures, platforms, and compilers, initially try a conversative optimization and enable IEEE standard floating point math.
+In order to get similar results on differing architectures, platforms, and compilers, initially try a conservative optimization and enable IEEE-754 standard style floating point math.
 On x86 compatible machines using SSE or SSE2 is usually the best way to do this.

 -----------------------------------------------------------------------
 - (1.1) Explanation of the Input and Output Files
 -----------------------------------------------------------------------

-Nota bene: Our numerical output is in GrADS format.
+Nota bene: Our numerical output is usually in GrADS format.
 Each output has a header, or control file, (.ctl) and a data file (.dat).
 The .ctl file describes the file format, which variables are output in which order, etc.

 read_grads_hoc.m:  A MATLAB function that reads GrADS data files.